Manolo Villaverde

-Manolo Villaverde (born August 6, 1934) is an actor who played a lead role in the television show Que Pasa, U.S.A.?
+Manolo Villaverde (born August 11, 1936) is an American actor who played a lead role in the television show Que Pasa, U.S.A.?.
 His character was named Pepe.
 The cast, Villaverde included, worked hard to not "over-act."
 Manolo Villaverde and the other cast members were chosen for the show specifically because of their vast experience in theater in both Cuba and America.